read these before you send me an email, post a question on my Yahoo

 initially offer higher reflectivity, we hear that if often fails earlier

 than an aluminum coating, especially in environments near the ocean or

 in high humidity.

--I do not recommend
+-We do not recommend

 or specify chrome undercoats for aluminum coatings.
 Chrome